NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/XSS (Cross-Site Scripting)/Don't Trust The Locals. Investigating the Prevalence of Persistent Client-Side Cross-Site Scripting in the Wild..md

 - web attacker who can leverage flows into storage to persist their payload

 The notion of three types of XSS has been upheld for years (reflected, stored, DOM-based), and other types of XSS have been treated as niche problems ([[mXSS (mutation-based XSS)]]).
 Persistent client-side XSS, which leverage client-storage APIs, has never been acknowledged as important.

+Overall, XSS occurs if some attacker-controlled data flows into a dangerous sink.
+On the client, sinks are:
+- rendering of HTML (`document.write`, `innerHTML`,`append`)
+- execution of JavaScript (`setTimeout`, `eval`)
+- inclusion of additional scripts (`script.src`)

+In regular XSS, when the victim close the browser every threat is immediately eliminated.
+However, with persistent client-side XSS, the attacker's code is revived on every load of the flawed website, ==even without the original payload ==(e.g., clicking on a dangerous URL)
 ## Approach